 Welcome back to Clifton Park Elementary; home of the Cougars and best staff in KISD.
 I am excited as we begin a new school year with again success for all of our students.
 This year, Clifton Park will celebrate 50 years of academic excellence.
 We also welcome students and parents from Fowler Elementary.
-I hope you read in the Killeen Daily Herald that Clifton Park was one of three Killeen school to receive three Distinguished designations due to our performance in Academic Achievement in Reading/ELA, Mathematics and Top 25% Student Progress, Top 25% Closing Performance Gaps, and Postsecondary Readiness.
+I hope you read in the Killeen Daily Herald that Clifton Park was one of five Killeen schools to receive five out of six Distinguished Designations due to our performance in Academic Achievement in Reading/ELA, Science, Top 25% Student Progress, Top 25% Closing Performance Gaps, and Postsecondary Readiness.

 Acquiring this superior rating has been due to the dedication and hard work of our Clifton Park staff, wonderful hard working students, parents, as well as community and district support.
 We are committed to providing your children with a safe, positive, and academically focused school environment that will enable our students to be productive members of our community as they prepare for their future.
 We will focus on Career and College readiness, and our desire is for all of our students to have a plan for their future which includes higher education or career plans.

 My goal as principal is for all students to have a caring, nurturing teacher who sets high expectations for academics and behavior, and who communicates effectively with parents.
 Here at Clifton Park we want to be positive and proactive in solving problems and be productive each and every day.
 I will do my part to continue this tradition of excellence by supporting our teachers so they can do their best for your child each and every day.
 As the instructional leader, I will provide teachers the necessary resources needed to support the development of effective teaching practices and engaging lessons.
 My door is always open to discuss your child’s academic progress with you when needed.